 Coffee beans roasted at temperatures of 420°F are considered medium roasted beans.
 The heat eradicates most of the caffeine content inside the beans making them less acidic.

 You can purchase raw coffee beans and roast them in the comfort of your own home.
 It may take a few tries before you get the perfect roast for your espresso but practice makes perfect.
-You can roast your own beans with a pan, oven, skillet or popcorn popper.
+You can roast your own beans with a pan, oven, skillet or popcorn popper and of course coffee roasters.

-There are also coffee roast appliances you can buy that provide you with the correct temperature mechanisms and a timer for the best roasting results.
-If you’d like to know how to roast your own coffee beans at home then watch this short YouTube tutorial.
+There are coffee roasters you can buy that provide you with the correct temperature mechanisms and a timer for the best roasting results.
+If you’d like to know how to roast your own beans at home then watch this short YouTube tutorial.

 Espresso coffee is more concentrated and contains higher levels of caffeine.
 People take a shot of espresso for a quick pick-me-up in the mornings or when they’re feeling lethargic.
 It’s a healthier alternative to energy drinks and it’s proven that espresso is high in antioxidants.